EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/04_Demo_Frontend/Demo_Frontend.md

 3. View the User feature
 4. View the User Roles feature
 5. Update the NSwag
-6. Add the student page
+6. Add Student CRUD files
+7. Add Student to NgModule
+8. Add Student to Routing
+9. Add Student to Menu

 ---